|

 Detachments are considered to be reduced (flipped) units.

-SPECIAL RULE #3 - The At Start VPs are to be set to French
+SPECIAL RULE #3—The At Start VPs are to be set to French

 3 in all games.

-Rule 8.22 should also include besieged forts.
-That is how it
+also include besieged forts.
+That is how it will be played in

-will be played in this tournament.
-What this means is that Ohio
+this tournament.
+What this means is that Ohio Forks would NOT

-for victory purposes under Rule 13.12 if a British fort in that
+under Rule 13.12 if a British fort in that space was being besieged

 SEEDINGS/PAIRINGS/BYES